vinayakavajiraya/cgah-dspm-ve/vendor-profiles/1-varonis.md

 #### Varonis Data Coverage
 ![Varonis Resource Coverage](../assets/varonis/Varonis-Resource-Coverage.png)
-Above is the screenshot from Varonis
+Screenshot of Monitored Data Stores from Varonis platform

-$\textcolor{Red}{\text{Notes [For Ahead Only]}}$:
+$\textcolor{Red}{\text{Important Observations [For Ahead Only]}}$:
-- Varonis team mentioned that they were able to scan the 80% of yet the dashboard was showing the data volumes in GBs, which is not correct.
-Please refer Varonis review meeting recordings for dashboard screens.
+- While Varonis reported scanning 80% of the data environment, the dashboard displayed significantly lower data volumes, raising concerns about the accuracy of the reported coverage.
+Please refer to the Varonis review meeting recordings for dashboard details.
-- Varonis team also mentioned that, due to strict policy rules, data discovery was not complete in the first attempt.
-Relaxing the policy rules, Varonis team made a second attempt to perform the rescan yet the disocvery rate is low in comparision with fisrt attempt.
-Refer above screenshot.
+- Varonis attributed the initial incomplete data discovery to overly restrictive policy rules.
+Despite adjustments to these rules for a second scan, the discovery rate remained significantly lower than expected.
+Refer to the screenshot above.
-- Not able to login to Varonis app starting from 11-Oct-2024.
+- Access to the Varonis application has been unavailable since October 11, 2024.
 ***
 <br/>